theripper93/theripper-premium-hub/premium-changelogs/levels-3d-preview.md

+## Version 6.3.8
+- Fixed issue that could potentially reveal the scene for one frame  when switching to very simple scenes on fast hardware

 ## Version 6.3.7
 - added utility macro to render current scene to a top down version game.Levels3DPreview.UTILS.renderSceneToImage() - shared context must be disable for the correct results